Ackee and Saltfish

 - 1 sprig fresh thyme chopped, (optional)

-- ¼ tsp scotch bonnet pepper de-seeded & chopped. (*pepper seeds are super hot so removed them prior to cooking!)
-Add scotch-bonnet to taste.
+- ¼ small scotch bonnet pepper de-seeded & chopped.
+ADD SCOTCH BONNET PEPPER TO TASTE (*pepper seeds are super hot so removed them prior to cooking!)

 - 4-6 pimento seeds

-- Soaking method: Rinse the saltfish at your kitchen sink by running tap water over it to remove excess salt, then place it to soak in a large bowl filled with hot water.
-Let saltfish soak overnight for up to 8 hrs.
+- Soaking method (slow): Rinse the saltfish by running tap water over it to remove excess salt, then place it to soak in a large bowl filled with hot water.
+Let the saltfish soak overnight for up to 8 hrs.
 Pour off the salted water and taste a tiny bit of the saltfish to determine if it has the desired amount of salt.
-If it is still salty, add hot water and let it soak for 15 - 30 minutes.
+If it is still salty, add hot water and let it soak for another 10 minutes.

 - Drain the canned ackee and set aside.

-- In a large, wide skillet, heat cooking oil on medium-high heat for 1-2 minutes.
+- In a large, wide skillet, heat the cooking oil on medium-high heat for 30 seconds.

-- Sauté chopped seasoning lightly then add flaked saltfish and ackees.
+- Sauté the chopped seasoning lightly (about 10 seconds), then add the flaked saltfish.

-- Sprinkle with black pepper, then with a large spoon, toss all ingredients together to stir fry.
+- Add the cooked ackee, sprinkle with black pepper, then toss all ingredients together to stir-fry for 2 minutes.

-- Cover the pot, reduce heat to medium and let cook for 3 - 5 minutes.
+- Cover the pot, reduce heat to low, and let cook for 3 minutes.

-- Uncover and stir the pot and let cook for 1 more minute.
+- Uncover stir the pot, turn off the heat and let rest for 2 minutes.

 - Bless up and enjoy it!